deepwired/GoodPythonPrograms/README.md

 Simply install python on your machine

-Run each program
+Run each program by typing the below mentioned line

-python <filename.py>
+python filename.py

 PyCharm is a nice tool to get you started